You Make Me Feel...: Chart performance

 On July 4, 2011, the song debuted at No. 1 in New Zealand, becoming Cobra Starship's first chart-topper and second top-three single there, after "Good Girls Go Bad".
 The song also reached the top three in Australia, debuting at No. 31 on August 28 and climbing to No. 3 on October 2, staying on the chart for 21 weeks.
 In the United States, the song peaked at No. 7 on the Billboard Hot 100, becoming the band's highest-charting single alongside "Good Girls Go Bad" and their second top-10 single.
 It additionally peaking at No. 4 on Billboards Mainstream Top 40 chart and No. 5 on its Hot Dance Airplay chart.
 The single has sold over 2,000,000 downloads in the US alone.
 In Canada, the song reached a peak of No. 4 on the Canadian Hot 100.
 In every aforementioned country, it went Platinum or multi-Platinum, receiving its highest certification in Australia and the US (3× Platinum).

 In Europe, "You Make Me Feel..." debuted at No. 16 on the UK Singles Chart and No. 4 on the UK Dance Chart.
 It was slightly more popular in Scotland—peaking at No. 14 on the Scottish Singles Chart—and in Ireland, where it reached No. 12.
 In mainland Europe, the song reached the top 10 in Hungary, reaching No. 8, and charted within the top 20 in Belgium (Flanders and Wallonia), Finland, and France.
 It was a moderate chart hit in Denmark, the Netherlands, and Switzerland, reaching No. 40, No. 58, and No. 47, respectively.
 Elsewhere, the song charted at No. 21 in Brazil and No. 10 in Japan.

 Music video

-The music video premiered on June 28, 2011, on MTV.
+Filmed in New York, the music video premiered on June 28, 2011, via MTV.
 The video's main theme is a "magic photobooth" that once it takes someone's picture, it tells how said person is feeling.
 The video features celebrity cameos including actor Robin Williams and his daughter Zelda Williams.